facebookresearch/MoMi/README.md

 ## Dataset columns

+- grammatical: whether text is grammatical (1) or not (0)
-- label: binary label indicating whether the response is grammatical (1) or not (0).
+- correct: whether the response correctly expresses information provided in goal and scenario (1) or not (0)
-- response: text response produced by model
+- text: response produced by model
-- tag: source of response
+- tag: source of text
+- goal: intent to be expressed in text
-- scenario: input to model which produced the response
+- scenario: input to model which produced the text

 ## License